gluonhq/knowledge-base/content/javafx/packaging/_index.md

 ## Packaging

-The following command creates a JVM installer:
+The following command creates a packaged application (or installer bundle) for the platform:

 ```
 $JAVA_HOME/bin/jpackage \